 All persons seeking to enter the college must follow the guidelines listed on page 1 of the handbook at all times.

 If you are traveling internationally, you must self-isolate upon your arrival to Canada and follow all government guidelines.

 In the event a student needs to self-isolate, they will be able to complete most of their classes remotely.
 It is recommended that students reach out to their instructors and Student Services to help with this transition, as each self-isolation incident will be dealt with as a case-by-case basis.

 It is recommended that the student self-isolate at their home where they are most comfortable, though if absolutely necessary, St. Peter's College and St. Peter's Abbey has prepared resources to help the accommodation process for those who are temporarily or permanently unable to return home.

 If you are sick or have been in contact with someone who has COVID-19, you must not enter St. Peter's College facilities.

 If you have any concerns about having COVID-19 or requiring a test for it, you must not enter St. Peter's College and return home immediately.
 You should call 811 or talk to your family physician and follow their medical advice.

 - The College implemented a mask mandate requiring all students, staff, and other visitors to wear adequate face masks at all times.

-- Tracking and tracing measures include a screening check, a sign-in upon entry (including contact information), access cards for all students, classroom attendance, required room bookings, event attendance and registration, and more
+- Tracking and tracing measures include a screening check, a sign-in upon entry for guests (including contact information), access cards for all students, classroom attendance, required room bookings, event attendance and registration, and more

 - All in-person classes are hosted in classrooms with layouts designed to meet or exceed a 6-foot (2m) physical distancing requirement when seated